 About the wine:

 This Quincy, grown on clay-siliceous soils, impresses with its aromatic finesse.
-The subtle hints of boxwood dissipate upon aeration, giving way to pronounced floral aromas, nuanced with minerality and yellow fruit (peach).
-On the palate, the richness and sweetness evoke a confectionery-like sensation, but a well-defined freshness balances the whole.
+The subtle hints of boxwood dissipate as soon as the wine is aerated, giving way to pronounced floral aromas, nuanced with minerality and yellow fruit (peach).
+On the palate, its richness and sweetness evoke a confectionery-like sensation, but a well-defined freshness balances the whole.
 Complex, harmonious, and indulgent.

 About the estate: